prof-rossetti/nyu-info-2335-201905/units/unit-0.md

 Anaconda provides various command-line utilities for installing and managing different versions of the Python programming language and its third-party packages.

 Unless it is already installed, download [Anaconda Version 3.7](https://www.anaconda.com/download) for either Mac or Windows.

-> NOTE: This might take a while, so prefer to do it over a strong WiFi connection.
-And feel free to ignore any email capture forms which may pop up afterwards.

-During the installation, you'll be asked whether or not you'd like to also install the VS Code text editor.
-You may do so now, or separately later using the link below.
+During the installation, you should remember to check the option to "Add Anaconda to my PATH environment variable".
+See the professor's [Anaconda installation reference](/notes/clis/conda.md#installation) for more details.

 ## Text Editor

 Unless you already have a programming-class text editor of choice, please install the [VS Code text editor](https://code.visualstudio.com/).
 We'll use this software to save and edit files of Python code.

+## GitHub Desktop

+Unless you already have a Git client of choice, please install the [GitHub Desktop software](https://desktop.github.com/) and login with your GitHub account credentials.
+We'll use this software to upload our Python projects to the GitHub platform.

+## Git

+GitHub Desktop software will require the Git command-line utility to be installed on our computers.
+So let's install Git now.
+See the professor's [Git installation reference](/notes/clis/git.md#installation) for more details.

+This installation should also install a program called Git Bash, which Windows users will use as their default command-line computing application.

 ## Slack